galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 It usually takes a few minutes to get the result, but mind you, for some tasks, it might take a few hours to get a result in practice.

-> ### {% icon tip %} Tip: running time of the program
+> ### {% icon tip %} Tip: the running time of the program
 >
 > * Graph problem is way more complicated than we thought.
-> * It might take much longer time for some complicated datasets.
+> * It might take a much longer time for some complicated datasets.
 > * We can use multiple CPUs to accelerate the computation (for now, this function is not available in Galaxy yet), but, to use that, you can install Heinz directly via [Bioconda](https://anaconda.org/bioconda/heinz) in a Linux environment.
 {: .tip}

 ## Visualize the output: visualize the optimal subnetwork

-The result we got from last step is not very human readable, therefore we need to visualize the output into graphs.
+The result we got from the last step is not very human readable.
+Therefore we need to visualize the output by making it into graphs.
 Except the tool we will use in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization.

 > ### {% icon hands_on %} Hands-on: visualize the optimal subnetwork